chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

 A poor brain extraction will affect the registration of the functional data into MNI space giving a poorer quality of registered image.
 This in turn will mean that the higher-level analyses (where functional data are combined in MNI space) will be less than optimal.
 It will then be harder to detect small BOLD signal changes in the group.

 !!! tip "Re-doing inaccurate BETs"
-    Whenever the BET process is unsatisfactory you will need to go back and redo the individual BET extraction by hand, by tweaking the “Fractional intensity threshold” and/or the Advanced option parameters for the Centre coordinates and/or the “Threshold gradient”.
+    Whenever the BET process is unsatisfactory you will need to go back and redo the individual BET extraction by hand, by tweaking the “Fractional intensity threshold” and/or the advanced option parameters for the centre coordinates" and/or the “Threshold gradient”.

 You should be still inside the `/p01` folder; please rename the fMRI scan by typing: